DavidRdgz/unitree/README.md

 # Plot

 This package include a D3 graphic capability known as a _force-graph_.
-This graph has labels identifying the node id, the column from `x` used to split the node and the `label` of the node and percent of the node with the given label.
+This graph has labels identifying the node id, the column from `x` used to split the node and the `label` of the node.